Ashok172006/Abex_ARC24/README.md

 ### Setup Function

+Initialize ROS communication

 ### Loop Function
-In this Function we are using Science_motors, which is a list containing the commands received from a graphical user interface (GUI).In this code, GUI is likely a remote control interface that sends commands to the rover.
-This interface allows a user to control various aspects of the rover, such as motor movements and sensor readings, by sending data to the rover over a communication channel, likely ROS (Robot Operating System).
+In this Function we are using the `science_motors` array, which contains the commands received from a GUI.
+This allows a user to control motor movements and sensor readings.

 #### Main Control Loop